South Jersey weather observers wanted to report rain, snow

 Enjoyment in seeing what the weather brings to their backyard is enough of a reason for many volunteer observers to take up the cause.

-"For me, there's something about knowing exactly what happened with the weather where I live.
-Oftentimes you'll hear 'it felt like over a foot (of snow),' but I enjoy taking some time during a winter storm or after a big rainfall to measure how much precipitation actually accumulated," said Sam DeAlba, a CoCoRaHS observer from Lake Hopatcong in North Jersey.
+“For me, there’s something about knowing exactly what happened with the weather where I live.
+Oftentimes you’ll hear, ‘it felt like over a foot (of snow),’ but I enjoy taking some time during a winter storm or after a big rainfall to measure how much precipitation actually accumulated,” said Sam DeAlba, a CoCoRaHS observer from Lake Hopatcong in North Jersey.

-"It's one thing to expect ... but to actually see the rain and snow falling outside my window and then to physically measure it truly gives me a greater appreciation for rain and snowfall totals," said Christina Speciale, a former New Jersey CoCoRaHS observer who now lives near Albany, New York.
+“It’s one thing to expect ... but to actually see the rain and snow falling outside my window and then to physically measure it truly gives me a greater appreciation for rain and snowfall totals,” said Christina Speciale, a CoCoRaHS observer in East Brunswick, N.J. and Albany, N.Y.

 Prospective observers can complete an application at cocorahs.org/Application.aspx.
 Volunteers need to buy a professional rain gauge, which can be purchased through a CoCoRaHS-approved vendor for less than $35.
 Once purchased, the gauge can be mounted on a post, a 2x4 or a mailbox.
 The gauge should be positioned where it is free of trees, shrubs or structures.